bebeal/gradient-guru/README.md

   yarn add @tanstack/react-query-devtools
   ```

-  - Define a `DebugToolsProvider` in `hooks/useDebugTools.tsx` and use it in `providers.tsx`.
+  - Define a `DevToolsProvider` in `hooks/useDevTools.tsx` and use it in `providers.tsx`.
     - Consolidates debugging for `@tanstack/react-query-devtools` to serve a single source of truth for debugging for the app.
-    - This sets up the native `ReactQueryDevtools` as a popup.
+    - This sets up various dev tools, all which can be optionally enabled/disabled and for dev tools with components optionally visible/hidden.
+    - Add `ReactQueryDevtools`.
       - Overwrites the native button with a custom one.

 ---

-- Add [`react-geiger`](https://github.com/kristiandupont/react-geiger) as a non-serious debugging tool
+- Add [`react-geiger`](https://github.com/kristiandupont/react-geiger) as a non-serious debugging tool to `DevToolsProvider`

   - Install packages